nishantpangare/Gender-and-Age-Detection-System/README.md

 # Gender-and-Age-Detection-System
 Gender &amp; Age Detection System created using CNN Algorithm.

+### This Project is my 1st project as a Data Science Intern at CodeClause.

 * Using the Convolutional Neural Networks (CNN) algorithm, I developed a robust system that can accurately predict the gender and age of a person based on their images. 📸💡

 * During this project, I dove deep into the world of image datasets, leveraging CNN's powerful capabilities.